Gated Delta Networks: Improving Mamba2 with Delta Rule: Experiments

 \section{Experiments}

 \paragraph{Setup} Our experiments encompass a comprehensive comparison of recent state-of-the-art architectures, including pure Transformer models, RNN-based approaches, and hybrid architectures.
 We evaluate against the following baselines: RetNet \citep{sun2023retentive}, HGRN2 \citep{qin2024hgrn2}, Mamba \citep{gu_mamba_2023}, Mamba2 \citep{pmlr-v235-dao24a}, Samba \citep{ren2024samba}, and DeltaNet \citep{yang2024parallelizing}.
 For fair comparison, all models are trained under identical conditions with 1.3B parameters on 100B tokens sampled from the FineWeb-Edu dataset \citep{penedo2024fineweb}.
 We use the AdamW optimizer with a peak learning rate of 4e-4, weight decay of 0.1, and gradient clipping of 1.0.
 The learning rate follows a cosine annealing schedule with a 1B token warm-up period and batch size of 0.5M tokens.
-All models employ the LLaMA 2 tokenizer with a vocabulary size of 32,000.
+All models employ the Llama2 tokenizer with a vocabulary size of 32,000.
 For sequence modeling, we set the training length to 4K tokens, with Samba and our hybrid models using a sliding window size of 2K.
-See appendix for evaluation settings.
+See \S~\ref{sec:evaluation} for evaluation settings and \S~\ref{sec:ablation_study} for ablation studies.

 \paragraph{Common-sense reasoning} In Table~\ref{tab:commonsense_results}, we present the language modeling perplexity and \textbf{zero-shot} accuracy on commonsense reasoning benchmarks for models with 400M and 1.3B parameters.
 Gated DeltaNet consistently outperforms other linear models, including RetNet, HGRN2, Mamba, Mamba2, and DeltaNet, at both scales.
-As expected, the hybrid variant further enhances performance.

-\paragraph{In-context retrieval on synthetic data} Table~\ref{tab:niah-results} shows the results on Single Needle-In-A-Haystack (S-NIAH) benchmark suite from RULER \citep{hsieh2024ruler}.
-In the simplest S-NIAH-1 setting with synthetic inputs, DeltaNet achieves near-perfect performance across all sequence lengths, benefiting from its delta update rule which is specifically advantageous for in-context recall (\S\ref{sec:online-learning}).
-In contrast, Gated DeltaNet shows slightly lower retrieval accuracy since its gating mechanism discards information, compromising perfect memory retention, while Mamba2's performance degrades significantly beyond 2K sequences.
+As expected, the hybrid variant further enhances performance. \paragraph{In-context retrieval on real-world data} Table \ref{tab:recall_results} presents results on real-world recall-intensive tasks used by \citet{arora-2024-jrt}.
+As expected, linear recurrent models show a significant performance gap compared to Transformers, while hybrid models combining linear recurrence and attention outperform pure attention models in retrieval tasks.